Laxmibai Kelkar

-Laxmibai Kelkar (5 July 1905 – 27 November 1978), born Kamal Datey, affectionately known as 'Mausiji', was a prominent Indian social reformer and freedom fighter known for her contributions to women's empowerment and the Indian independence movement.
+Laxmibai Kelkar (5 July 1905 – 27 November 1978), born Kamal Datey, and also known as "Mausiji", was an Indian social reformer.
+In 1936, she founded the Hindutva women's organisation Rashtra Sevika Samiti.

 Early life and education

 Kamal Datey was born on July 5, 1905, in Nagpur.
 Her father, Bhaskarrao Datey, worked in the Accountant General's office, and her mother, Yashodabai, was a homemaker.
-Kamal began her education at a missionary school but left after a disagreement with a nun regarding school prayer.
-She later attended the Hindu Girls School but had to discontinue her studies due to unavoidable circumstances.
+Kamal began her education at a missionary school, but she left and later attended the Hindu Girls School.
+She left the school for unknown reasons.

+Biography

-Marriage and early responsibilities
+Marriage

-In accordance with the customs of her time, Kamal married lawyer Purshottam Rao Kelkar and was renamed Laxmibai Purshottam Kelkar.
-Her husband, though not politically active, was friends with prominent Congress member Dr. N. B. Khare.
-In 1932, she was widowed and left to care for six sons and two daughters from her husband's previous marriage.
+In accordance with the customs of her time, Kamal married a lawyer, Purshottam Rao Kelkar, and she changed her name to Laxmibai Purshottam Kelkar.
+Her husband was friends with Congress member Narayan Bhaskar Khare.
+In 1932, her husband died.
+She had six sons and two daughters.

-Involvement in the Freedom Movement
+Involvement in the Indian independence movement

-After the demise of Lokmanya Tilak, Mahatma Gandhi left Sabarmati and selected Wardha as his ashram.
-Living near the Sevagram ashram in Wardha, she participated in meetings, prabhat pheries (morning processions), and other activities.
+After the death of Lokmanya Tilak, Mahatma Gandhi left Sabarmati and selected Sevagram as his ashram.
+Living near the Sevagram ashram, she participated in meetings, prabhat pheries (morning processions), and other activities.

 Founding of Rashtra Sevika Samiti

-She was introduced to R. S. S. work through her sons.
-In 1936, Laxmibai met Dr. K.B.
-Hedgewar, the founder of the Rashtriya Swayamsevak Sangh (RSS).
-Although initially hesitant, Hedgewar was convinced by Laxmibai's persistence that women were crucial to nation-building.
-He agreed to support the formation of a women's organization provided she took full responsibility.
-Consequently, the Rashtra Sevika Samiti was launched on Vijaya Dashami (Dussehra) on October 25, 1936, in Wardha.
+She was introduced to the Rashtriya Swayamsevak Sangh (RSS) through her sons.
+In 1936, Laxmibai met K. B. Hedgewar, the founder of the RSS.
+After this meeting, she founded the Rashtra Sevika Samiti on October 25, 1936, in Wardha.

-Later years

-Mausiji balanced her familial responsibilities with extensive travels to promote the Samiti under challenging conditions.
-She emphasized integrating the ideals of the Ramayana and Mahabharata into daily life and advocated for the equal importance of men and women in nation-building.
+Death

-Lakshmibai Kelkar died on November 27, 1978.
+Laxmibai Kelkar died on November 27, 1978.